What the Latest Tax Law Changes Mean for You in 2026 and Beyond

 • $150,000 if you file jointly

-Because retirement income can come from multiple sources, managing withdrawals and taxable income may help preserve more of this benefit.
+Because retirement income often comes from multiple sources, managing withdrawals and taxable income may help preserve more of this benefit.

 A Higher Estate and Gift Tax Exemption